openmls/openmls/interop_client/README.md

 Requires `docker`, `docker compose`, and Python 3.8+ (no external `nc`/`timeout` binaries -- readiness uses sockets and the per-run timeout is native).
 It exits non-zero only when there are *genuine* interop failures (🚫 / 🔶 / not-completed gaps are ignored), so it can gate CI; pass `--exit-zero` to always return 0.
-See [Client capabilities and known gaps](#client-capabilities-and-known-gaps) for what the excused gaps mean.

 ### Notes on interop testing